The Connection Between Hashimoto’s disease And Anxiety

 Anti-anxiety medicines are often prescribed by traditional medical doctors ,but science is now discovering that there are many things that can be done naturally to overcome anxiety and panic attacks.

 Unfortunately, for too many woman, traditional doctors don’t check for Hashimoto’s and when they do, the treatment only includes the addition of an anti anxiety medication.
 While this may help get you through a crutch, it doesn’t address the Root cause of the anxiety.

-While some triggers of anxiety are psychological, others may be physiological or brought about by the excess use of stimulants like coffee, slimming pills, energy drinks or even energy boosting supplements.
+While some triggers of anxiety are psychological, others may be physiological or brought about by the excess use of stimulants like coffee, weight loss pills that contain amphetamines, energy drinks or even energy boosting supplements.
 Major and sometimes even minor life events can lead to occasional panic attacks and these include studying for an exam or given one, going for an interview, emotional distress, physical illness and more.